Healthcare in Merseyside: Community services

 Liverpool Community Health NHS Trust was the main NHS provider, but its contract, valued at £81.7 million was taken over by Mersey Care NHS Foundation Trust in November 2017.

 A government-funded initiative, More Independent, is being piloted across four UK regions, of which Liverpool is one.
 It offers gadgets – life enhancing technologies – designed to help people who use NHS or social services live more independently, monitor their health, make everyday life simpler, and help them stay in touch with their family or careers.

 Liverpool is the site of Europe’s first dedicated 5G health and social care pilot, Liverpool 5G Health and Social Care, which is based in Kensington, Liverpool and is testing eleven new technologies.
 These include Safehouse Sensors, which are installed in homes of vulnerable people to detect falls, changes in temperature and unusual behaviour patterns and PAMAN, a video link to a local pharmacy which helps people to take medicines at home safely.
 The technical infrastructure is provided by Blu Wireless Technology.
 It uses existing fibre and equipment erected on street furniture like lampposts.
 It was given an additional £4.3 million in August 2020 to develop a private independent 5G network for health and social care services in selected areas of Liverpool.
-This is to include a medical grade device to manage and monitor health conditions remotely, an app tp teach anxiety reduction techniques, a remote GP triaging service, wound care and management and sensor technology.
+This is to include a medical grade device to manage and monitor health conditions remotely, an app to teach anxiety reduction techniques, a remote GP triaging service, wound care and management and sensor technology.